 Deciding on the perfect outfit, or even worse, the perfect coordinating outfits for a portrait session can be just as challenging as finding a photographer or deciding on a location.
-These are pictures that you are hoping to cherish for several years to come, and it's hard to know where to start when picking clothes to wear.
+These are pictures that you are hoping to cherish for several years to come, and it can be hard to know where to start when picking clothes to wear.

-That being said, I wanted to do something a little different this time and put together a list of suggestions in order for your images to be the best they can be.
-Use these tips when deciding on a wardrobe for your portrait session.
+Below is a list of clothing suggestions in order for your images to be the best they can be.
+Use these tips when deciding on a wardrobe for your portrait session and coordinating with other family members.

 1.)
 Choose from the same color palette, but don't match.

 The days of everyone wearing jeans and a white t-shirt are over!
-Choose a handful of different colors and clothing that fits that overall color scheme.
+Choose a handful of different colors and clothing that fit an overall color scheme.

 2.)
 Limit Patterns